binary-com/academy/_posts/en/2014-02-20-binary-dot-com-adopts-icCube-technology-for-real-time-data-streaming.md

 ---
 layout: post
 title: Binary.com adopts icCube Technology for Real-Time Data Streaming
-permalink: binary-dot-com-adopts-icCube-technology-for-real-time-data-streaming
+permalink: /:title/
 excerpt: Binary.com is pleased to announce the implementation of icCube’s server Online Analytical Processing (OLAP) across its business, providing it with real time data streaming that is second to none.
 keywords: <!--- write post kewords here(for SEO) -->
 ---

 ![](/post_images/275409_orig.jpg)

 **Binary.com** is pleased to announce the implementation of [icCube’s](http://www.iccube.com/) server Online Analytical Processing (OLAP) across its business, providing it with real time data streaming that is second to none.

 The icCube server provides **Binary.com** with real time analysis of trades and an increased understanding of customers’ behavior and trends.
 Benefits of this business intelligence (BI) include the ability to: